costa-app/costa-cli/README.md

 ## Overview

-`costa` is a CLI that authenticates you to Costa's agentic coding platform and configures supported IDE tools (like Claude Code) to use Costa's API and models.
+`costa` is a CLI that authenticates you to Costa's team coding platform and configures supported AI coding tools to use Costa's API and models.

 Features:
-- OAuth2 authentication with PKCE flow
-- Automatic token refresh and management
-- Safe, non-destructive configuration of Claude Code
-- Automatic backups before making changes
-- Plan/apply workflow with dry-run support
+- Connect Costa to your AI coding tools (including Claude Code, Codex and many more...)
+- Check your current Costa usage (sessions and points)
+- View your Costa threads (coming soon)

 ## Installation